-Oprah Winfrey stated that “It is confidence in our bodies, minds and spirits that allows us to keep looking for new adventures”.
+Oprah Winfrey stated that “It is confidence in our bodies, minds, and spirits that allows us to keep looking for new adventures”.

 It is obvious that some people appear naturally confident with themselves whilst others do not.
 Nonetheless, self-confidence can be developed.
-Confidence includes believing in one’s self and their ability to go an extra mile to complete various tasks.
+Confidence includes believing in one’s self and their ability to go the extra mile to complete various tasks.
 Believing in one’s self helps risk curiosity, wonder, spontaneous delight or any experience that reveals the human spirit.

-Despite the variation in the different environment that people are born into, leave in and work within, developing self-confidence has been identified as an important tool that contributes to improving performance and ensuring a more successful life in various aspects of life.
+Despite the variation in the different environments that people are born into, leave in and work within, developing self-confidence has been identified as an important tool that contributes to improving performance and ensuring a more successful life in various aspects of life.
 It is, therefore, not arguable that successful people are generally confident in themselves.
 It is no wonder that low self-esteem can be attributed to most of the mental and emotional problems that people face globally.
-As such, improving self-confidence can provide an improved performance as well as cure some mental and emotional challenges and diseases.
+As such, improving self-confidence can provide improved performance as well as cure some mental and emotional challenges and diseases.

 This article aims to evaluate several strategies that can help boost self-worth and confidence as well as ascertain some benefits of confidence in an individual.

-Psychology related research studies identify the concept of self-confidence as a commonly used and misinterpreted concept.
+Psychology-related research studies identify the concept of self-confidence as a commonly used and misinterpreted concept.
 The concept has been explained in simple terms as believing in oneself to more complex explanations as an individual’s expectations of performance and self-evaluations of abilities and prior performance.
 The concept of confidence identifies an individual’s trust in his or her own abilities, capacities and judgments or with the belief that he or she can be successful in any daily challenge faced as well as any demand expected from him or her.
 People who are more confident are identified to be happier.

 This can be attributed to the success they enjoy due to the confidence.
 Also, being confident equally imply there is a better feeling about one’s capabilities.
 People tend to also be more motivated and energized to undertake any task and further take actions that contribute to achieving a set of goals.
 An individual with a high level of confidence is expected to perform better in future tasks in the near future.